 The Company's foreign subsidiaries, which have defined their functional currency as their local currency, translate their assets and liabilities into U.S. Dollars at the exchange rate existing at the balance sheet date, and translate their results from operations at the average exchange rate for each period.
-The resulting translation adjustments are included as a component of accumulated other comprehensive loss on the consolidated balance sheets, consolidated statements of changes in stockholders' equity (deficit) and as other comprehensive loss in the consolidated statements of comprehensive loss are included in other expense, net in the consolidated statements of operations.
+The resulting translation adjustments are included as a component of accumulated other comprehensive loss on the consolidated balance sheets, consolidated statements of changes in stockholders' equity (deficit) and as other comprehensive loss in the consolidated statements of comprehensive loss.
+Gains and losses from foreign currency transactions are included in other expense, net in the consolidated statements of operations.